NonaSuomy/ZoIP/README.md

 asterisk -rvvvvvvvvv
 ```

 As you watch the asterisk console dial 300 on one of your phone sets.
 You should be greeted by ZORK "You are standing in an open field west of a white house, with a boarded front door..."
-Good luck, don't get eaten by a grue.
+Good luck, don't get eaten by a Grue.

 ```
  -- Launched AGI Script /usr/local/games/zoip-0.2.1/zoip.agi